binuxio/quick-chat/README.md

 I made this project out of fun and for learning purposes.
 I got that idea because sometimes I needed to send some data from one device to another very quickly.
 And it was annoying and time-consuming to use Bluetooth, social media apps, or other known services.

 It's still not perfect and has some bugs and security issues.
 But I won't put more time and effort into it.
-However, if you find this project interesting and would like to contribute to its improvement, I would be thrilled to receive contributions or pull requests.
+However, if you find this project interesting and would like to contribute to its improvement, I would appreciate to receive contributions or pull requests.
 Feel free to suggest enhancements, report issues, or contribute code.